atulawasthi01/terraform-cloud-scripts/azure/AzureReadme.md

 1. `cluster.py` - used to create and manage cluster.
 This file will be internally called by Terraform

 ### Shell script related files
-1. `change_state.sh` – to start or stop instances in a resource group Ex- ./change_state.sh resource_group_name start/stop [optional args name of instances, space separated, to leave unaffected by the script]
+1. `change_state.sh` – to start or stop instances in a resource group <br>
+    Ex- ./change_state.sh resource_group_name start/stop [optional args name of instances, space separated, to leave unaffected by the script]
-2. `getCCOId.sh` - It gets the current number of nodes present in the cluster.
+2. `getCCOId.sh` - It gets the current number of nodes present in the cluster. <br>
     EX- ./getCCOId.sh prefix(defined in input.auto.tfvars)

+## Authentication-options
+- For logging into the azure cloud two options are there:
+  * If role permits, one can create a service principle and provide the logging credentials info in the input.auto.tfvars file
+  * The other option is to authenticate via azure CLI.
+Run the following command and then follow along to get signed in <br>
+    az login

 ## Topology
 ![Image of Cluster Topology](cluster-topology.jpg)

 ## Input File `input.auto.tfvars`

-// logging credentials
+// logging credentials, use logging credentials if want to login using service principle

 // **`tenant_id`**                       = ""